-Mahindra Group CSR

-mahindra Annual budget: NA

-Team size: NA
+mahindraRise Annual budget: NA Year established: 2005 Team size: NA

 Mission: Mahindra Group CSR is a diversified conglomerate that has brought its many CSR activities under a single umbrella - Rise for Good.
-Mahindra is committed to advancing positive change in the lives of individuals and the communities it serves.
-"Only when we enable others to rise will we rise."
+Mahindra is committed to advancing positive change in the lives of individuals and the communities it serves and believes "only when we enable others to rise will we rise."